-Group transfer in Punta Arenas from airport to hotel on Day 1; one night pre-voyage hotel in Punta Arenas with breakfast; group transfer from hotel to Punta Arenas airport on Day 2; round-trip flight between Punta Arenas and King George Island in economy class; group transfers from Punta Arenas airport to hotel on Day 7; one night post-voyage hotel with breakfast in Punta Arenas; shipboard accommodation; meals aboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard ship; use of walking poles; photographic journal; boots on loan for shore landings; parka to keep; coffee, tea and cocoa available around the clock; hair dryer and bathrobes in every cabin; miscellaneous service taxes and port charges; luggage handling aboard ship; Emergency Evacuation Insurance for all passengers to a maximum benefit of $500,000 per person*.
+Group transfer in Punta Arenas from airport to hotel on Day 1; one night pre-voyage hotel in Punta Arenas with breakfast; group transfer from hotel to Punta Arenas airport on Day 2; round-trip flight between Punta Arenas and King George Island in economy class; group transfers from Punta Arenas airport to hotel on Day 7; one night post-voyage hotel with breakfast in Punta Arenas; shipboard accommodation; meals aboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard ship; use of walking poles; photographic journal; boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock aboard ship; miscellaneous service taxes and port charges; luggage handling aboard ship; gratuities aboard ship (12/28/2018 only); emergency Evacuation Insurance to a maximum benefit of $500,000 per person*.
 Subject to change without notice.

-Airfare except the flights mentioned as included; passport and visa expenses; government arrival and departure taxes; meals ashore unless otherwise specified; alcoholic and non-alcoholic beverages except those specified; cancellation and medical travel insurance; excess baggage charges; laundry, bar and other personal charges; phone and internet charges; gratuities (12/3/2019, 12/8/2019, 12/13/2019, 1/10/2020, and 1/15/2020 only); fuel surcharge may apply.
+Airfare except the flights mentioned as included; passport and visa expenses; government arrival and departure taxes; any meals ashore; adventure option supplements; alcoholic and non-alcoholic beverages except those mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, and other personal charges; phone and internet charges; gratuities (12/3/2019, 12/8/2019, 12/13/2019, 1/10/2020, and 1/15/2020 only); fuel surcharge may apply.

 *Emergency Evacuation Insurance: